darwinia-network/crab-docs/docs/builders/interact/truffle.md

 ---
 title: Using Truffle
 sidebar_position: 4
-description: Pangolin makes it incredibly easy to deploy a Solidity-based smart contract to a Pangolin node using Truffle.
+description: Darwinia makes it incredibly easy to deploy a Solidity-based smart contract to a Darwinia node using Truffle.
 Learn how in this tutorial.
 ---

-# Using Truffle to Deploy to Pangolin
+# Using Truffle to Deploy to Darwinia

 ## Introduction

-This guide walks through the process of deploying a Solidity-based smart contract to a Pangolin node using [Truffle](https://www.trufflesuite.com/), a commonly used development tool for smart contracts on Ethereum.
-Given Pangolin’s Ethereum compatibility features, Truffle can be used directly with a Pangolin node.
+This guide walks through the process of deploying a Solidity-based smart contract to a Darwinia node using [Truffle](https://www.trufflesuite.com/), a commonly used development tool for smart contracts on Ethereum.
+Given Darwinia’s Ethereum compatibility features, Truffle can be used directly with a Darwinia node.

 :::note
-This tutorial was created using the v2.6.4 tag which is based on the v2.6.4 release of [Pangolin](https://github.com/darwinia-network/darwinia-common/releases/tag/v2.6.4).
-The Pangolin platform and the [Frontier](https://github.com/paritytech/frontier) components it relies on for Substrate-based Ethereum compatibility are still under very active development.
+This tutorial was created using the v2.6.4 tag which is based on the v2.6.4 release of [Darwinia-Common](https://github.com/darwinia-network/darwinia-common/releases/tag/v2.6.4).
+The Darwinia platform and the [Frontier](https://github.com/paritytech/frontier) components it relies on for Substrate-based Ethereum compatibility are still under very active development.

 The examples in this guide assumes you have a MacOS or Ubuntu 18.04-based environment and will need to be adapted accordingly for Windows.
 :::

-For this guide, you will need to have a Pangolin development node running in `--dev` mode.
+For this guide, you will need to have a Darwinia development node running in `--dev` mode.
 This can be done by either following the steps detailed [here](/builders/get-started/darwinia-dev/).

 ## Checking Prerequisites